 Influenced by African cuisine, authentic Bahian moqueca includes a few spoonfuls of red palm oil (known as dendê in Brazil).
 This will give it a vibrant orange colour and the unique flavour that distinguishes Bahian moqueca from all other fish stews.

-In Brazil, moquecas are traditionally served with white rice or with pirão — a porridge-like dish made by mixing some of the fish broth with cassava flour.
-Moqueca is also often served with farofa, a mixture made from toasted cassava root.
+Brazilian moqueca is traditionally served with white rice or with pirão — a porridge-like dish made by mixing some of the fish broth with cassava flour.
+This traditional Brazilian fish stew is also often served with farofa, a mixture made from toasted cassava root.

 What Is Dendê Oil?